Roman Gladius Maintz Pattern

 Reliks Review

 We have offered the Maintz pattern for several years and the quality has always been very consistent.
 The wood fittings are finished nicely and the blade has the unmistakable character of a hand forged blade.
 Assembled with a traditional threaded button makes for easy blade adjustments.
-The only change in design over the years has been the grip, which changed from real bone to a synthetic.
-The bone handles were becoming too dry and cracking during use.
-The new synthetic handle preserves the aesthetics of the earlier model's with increased durability while performing sword drills.
+The only change in design over the years has been the grip, which changed from real bone to a synthetic and now back to genuine bone.

 Product Overview